discovery-unicamp/ale-exercise-book/src/ch02-03-debugging-a-program.md

 ### Notes and Tips

 - To see the complete list of commands available in the interactive mode you can execute the "help" command.
-For this particular exercise, we suggest using the commands listed in Table 4.1 of the ALE Manual.